syedshamael1999/SQL-Covid19_Analysis/Covid19-Analysis_Report.md

 # 🦠 COVID-19 Data Analysis Report
 This report provides an overview of key COVID-19 trends based on SQL queries executed for data analysis.
 The insights reveal how the pandemic evolved, the effectiveness of interventions, and the disparities in response across different regions.
-The data used in this project is available from **January 1, 2020**, to **March 30, 2021**.
+The data used in this project is available from **January 1, 2020** to **December 4, 2021****.
 ## 📊 Global Trends

 ### Total Cases, Deaths, and Vaccinations Over Time